conan-io/docs/howtos/manage_cpp_standard.rst

 The setting representing the C++ standard is ``compiler.cppstd``.
-The detected default profile doesn't set any value for the ``compiler.cppstd`` setting, but Conan will use the default for each compiler if no value is provided.
+The detected default profile doesn't set any value for the ``compiler.cppstd`` setting,

 The consumer can specify it in a :ref:`profile<profiles>` or with the ``-s`` parameter: